AplaProject/apla-docs-en/introduction/script.rst

 AddressToId(address string) int
 ------------------------------
-Function returns the the identification number of the citizen by the string value of the address of his wallet.
+Function returns the the identification number of the citizen by the string value of the address of his account.
 If the wrong adress is specified, then 0 returns.

-* *address* - the wallet adress in the format XXXX-...-XXXX or in the form of number.
+* *address* - the account adress in the format XXXX-...-XXXX or in the form of number.

 .. code:: js